KrisieP/Band-Project/README.md

 ### Carousel Gallery

 * **Bug**
-Previous and Next buttons did not work reasearched on google and it would require javascript which i have not learnt at this point.
+Previous and Next buttons did not work with indicators.

 * **Fix**
-Custom javascript needs to be implimented to repair the issue
+removed indicators list, matched id=carousel-indicators to button href's.

 * **Verdict**
-The fix is not urgent and can wait until a later release.
+slide show is working and now also have working buttons.

 ### Live Events Table